 Cooking over a campfire demands an entire different skill set than cooking on your stove top.
-I don’t have that skill set, but I’m working on on obtaining it!
-Anyhow, this particular recipe turned out so good that I decided to share it, even though my wood fire cooking skills are still a work in progress.
+I don’t have that skill set, but I’m working on on it!
+This particular recipe turned out so good that I decided to share it, even though my wood fire cooking skills are still a work in progress.
 If you don’t have access to wild boar, just use a pork roast.
 I love wild boar and this recipe is the best way to make it, slow and low is the secret with boar, in my humble opinion.

 - 1 3 -5 lb wild boar roast (or pork roast)